-\paragraph{Multi-task performance} The learning benefits observed in the transfer scenario are also present in the multi-task setup.
-Table~\ref{table:multitask} details the average reward and asymptotic reward for learning across twenty variants of the F\&E-2 domain, simultaneously.
-Our model utilizes the text to learn faster and achieve higher optimum scores, with \textsc{text-vin (1)} showing gains over \textsc{text-dqn} of 30\% and 7\% on average and asymptotic rewards, respectively.
-Figure~\ref{fig:results}~(right) shows the corresponding reward curves.
+In addition to transfer, we also investigate learning in the multi-task setting~\cite{caruana1997multitask}, where the agent learns to perform multiple tasks in a single domain, simultaneously.
+Specifically, we train a single model, with the same set of parameters, using feedback from all the different tasks.
+We find that the learning benefits of our model observed in the transfer scenario also hold for multi-task learning, with benefits stemming from both the representation generator as well as the value iteration network.
+Table~\ref{table:multitask} details the average reward and asymptotic reward obtained by different models across twenty variants of the F\&E-2 domain.
+Our model is able to use the text to learn faster as well as achieve higher optimum scores, with \textsc{text-vin (1)} showing gains over \textsc{dqn} of 28.5\% and 12\% on average and asymptotic rewards, respectively.
+Figure~\ref{fig:results-multitask} shows the corresponding reward curves for the various models.